The Employment Law Review: Cambodia

 The purpose of employment contracts is fundamentally to legally establish employment relationships.
 There are two types: a fixed duration contract (FDC) and an unfixed duration contract (UDC).

-Certain mandatory content must be specifically included in any employment contract, such as wages, working hours and other working conditions.20 The term 'working conditions' includes those specified under the Labour Law, such as wages, working hours, night work, weekly time off, paid holidays, paid annual leave, special leave and workers recruited from outside the workplace.21
+Certain mandatory content must be specifically included in any employment contract, such as wages, working hours and other working conditions.21 The term 'working conditions' includes those specified under the Labour Law, such as wages, working hours, night work, weekly time off, paid holidays, paid annual leave, special leave and working conditions.22

 Additionally, the employer may include other necessary terms based on the business's operational needs or requirements.
 These terms should be added only to the extent necessary and must not contradict the mandatory terms under the Labour Law.